Line 6 released their new lineup of Spider V series modeling amps at the end of September 2016.

 There are 78 amps and 24 cabinets, 4 mics, and over 100 effects.
 It takes a lot of time to work through all that.
 Some of it’s good.
 Some of it sounds like crap.

 Ultimately I think the Spider V 30 makes for an okay practice amp but the speakers leave something to be desired and I would rather use other amp sims like Thermionik and Amplitube 4 for recording because they sound better and it’s a heck of a lot easier to customize the tone after recording than it is before recording.
 The Spider V is good for recording rough drafts quickly, though, once you have some presets setup how you like.
+But there’s no getting around the fact that the amp sounds pretty shitty overall.

 Update: Here’s a second review and video: Spider V Amp Review – Metal Samples.
 There’s also this Spider IV vs Spider V Amp Comparison Review.
 Personally I like the Spider IV better than the Spider V 30.